ForRepoForks/OMS-Refactor/docs/PLANNED_WORK.md

 ## 2. Enforce Unique Product Names and Implement Duplicate Name Validation/Test

-**Task:** Enforce unique product names in the database and in ProductService.

-**Steps:**
+**Status: Completed**

+**What was done:**
-1. Add a unique index on the `Product.Name` column via EF Core migration.
+- Added a unique index on the `Product.Name` column via EF Core migration.
-2. Update `ProductService.CreateProductAsync` to check for existing products with the same name and throw a `ValidationException` if found.
+- Updated `ProductService.CreateProductAsync` to check for existing products with the same name and throw a `ValidationException` if found.
-3. Enable and implement the test `CreateProduct_DuplicateName_ThrowsValidationException` in ProductServiceTests.
+- Enabled and validated the test for duplicate names in both integration and service tests.
-4. Use a real `OrderManagementContext` in the test to persist products and verify uniqueness.
-5. Apply the migration to update the schema.
+- Applied the migration to update the schema.

-**Note:** The duplicate name test is already present (commented out) in `ProductServiceTests.cs` and should be enabled as soon as the above steps are complete.

 **Rationale:** Ensures product names are unique and prevents duplicate entries, improving data integrity.